kaaproject/kaa-rfcs/0011-command-execution-protocol/README.md

 ```
 where `<command_type>` is a type of the command the endpoint wants to serve.

+For MQTT, observe is achieved by publishing multiple responses to the response topic; for CoAP, it is achieved with the `Observe` option defined in [RFC 7641](https://tools.ietf.org/html/rfc7641).

 Command type MUST be a non-empty alpha-numeric string identifying the command type to the endpoint.

-### Request
+### Command request
-The endpoint requests MUST be a UTF-8 encoded JSON object with the JSON Schema defined in [command-request.schema.json](./command-request.schema.json) file.
+The endpoint command requests MUST be a UTF-8 encoded JSON object with the JSON Schema defined in [command-request.schema.json](./command-request.schema.json) file.

 ```json
 {